Slow Cooker Swedish Meatballs

 Once everything is cooked through, it’s time to finish the sauce.
 For this step, you’ll add a cornstarch slurry and some sour cream to help thicken the sauce and give it more body.

 You’ll notice in the recipe that you add even more Kitchen Bouquet, Worcestershire sauce and Dijon in this step.
 This helps give the sauce layers of flavor.
 Once you add the thickener and these ingrendits, cover and cook the meatballs 5-10 minutes more until the sauce is thick and creamy.

 Kitchen Bouquet was a staple of my mom’s kitchen growing up, and is an ingredient I always keep on my spice rack.
 A browning and seasoning sauce, it’s been around for over 100 years!
 My mom always used it for her gravy (which is amazing) and I use it in my gravy as well as in soups, stews and sauces.
 It adds a bit of richness that I love.

-While you can certainly serve these meatballs up with the traditional egg noodles or mashed potatoes, in our house- we also like the occasional Swedish Meatball sandwich.
+In my house, we also like the occasional Swedish Meatball sandwich.
 Just add a thick slice of provolone to a roll, layer on the meatballs and sauce, and sprinkle on a bit of grated parmesan.
 Heaven!